kkazala/Extortion-Pack/README.md

 This solution does not request any API permissions, instead relying on those already granted.
 This is a type of an app you would install no questions asked, right?

 It's possible that not all actions may be executed.
 Perhaps the "Data exfiltration" WebPart won't be able to read your emails?
-Or maybe the "Get Access Token" will be useless because you were caucious when granting API permissions?
+Or maybe the "Get Access Token" will be useless because you were cautious when granting API permissions?
 I sure hope so.

 You may still install it in your development tenant, grant extra API permissions to the "**SharePoint Online Client Extensibility Web Application Principal**" and see what happens.